John-Abbott-College/4A8-Notes/06_user_stories.md

 ## ✍🏻Adding Details to a Story

-We add detail to user stories in two ways:
+We add detail to user stories in three ways:

 1️⃣ By splitting a user story into multiple smaller user stories.

 2️⃣ By adding “conditions of satisfaction”.

+3️⃣ By adding "assumptions".